Man who used narwhal tusk to subdue extremist identified

 “He turned and spoke to me, then indicated he had an explosive device around his waist,” Frost said.
 “At this point, the man next to me threw his chair at the attacker, who then started running towards him with knives raised above his head.”

-The confrontation quickly move onto London Bridge, where Frost and others - including one man who sprayed Khan with a fire extinguisher - managed to fight the attacker to the ground until police arrived.
+The confrontation quickly moved onto London Bridge, where Frost and others - including one man who sprayed Khan with a fire extinguisher - managed to fight the attacker to the ground until police arrived.

 The extremist, who had served prison time for earlier terrorism offenses, was shot dead by police moments later after he threatened again to detonate his vest.